-Due to the factors that veterans are exposed to in service, we see many Veterans with lupus.
-While there is no way to know for sure if someone will develop lupus, by looking at medical history you can tell if someone is more inclined to have this autoimmune disease.
+Due to the risk factors that veterans are exposed to in service, we see many Veterans with lupus.
+While there is no way to know if someone will develop lupus, by looking at medical history you can tell if someone is more inclined to develop lupus (or other autoimmune disorders).
 We will be discussing what this is and what Veterans with lupus can do moving forward.